jc-datarchitect/social_data_storytelling/README.md

 > **"The outlier is also a person.
 Data explains trends, but it does not justify hate."**
 >
 > Every data point representing a registered incident contains an individual story of discrimination.
 The ultimate purpose of leveraging big data and analytics within sociological frameworks is not merely descriptive; it is a strategic tool to build actionable equity, optimize protective public policies, and protect civil rights.

 ---

-## Execution & Local Deployment

-To run the complete ETL, data blending, and predictive visualizations locally inside the production pipeline:

-1. Clone this repository locally.
-2. Ensure you download the national criminal microdata file manually as specified in the [Data Sources](#-data-sources--institutional-providers) section due to file size limitations.
-3. Launch your local environment and execute the notebook: `notebooks/data_storytelling_notebook.ipynb`.

----